 While feeding, Bilbies ingest large amounts of dirt or sand, which characterise their droppings.
 They don’t need to drink water as they get enough moisture from their food.
 This characteristic contributes to their success in arid regions.
 Nevertheless, Bilbies are extremely adaptive, and have lived in a range of habitats throughout Australia.

-Depending on the food supply, Bilbies reproduce year round, with females typically giving birth to one, two, or occasionally three offspring.
+Depending on the food supply, Bilbies reproduce year round, with females typically giving birth to one, two, or occasionally three tiny offspring.
 It’s rare for all of them to survive to adulthood.
-Within a fortnight of birth, the young Bilby will make its way along the birth canal into the mother’s backward-facing pouch (which prevents sand collecting as they dig).
+The newborn Biby crawls from the opening of the birth canal to its mother’s pouch (which is backward-facing to prevent sand getting in when she digs).
 Babies remain in the pouch for around 80 days.
 Female Bilbies reproduce from the age of six months.

 Once widespread throughout Australia, Bilby numbers fell significantly in the early 20th Century, and 10% of that decline has occurred in just the past 12 years, with the current population estimated to be fewer than 10,000.

 Changing fire patterns have also affected Bilbies.
 Large hot wildfires remove the cover provided by vegetation over vast continuous areas making Bilbies more vulnerable to predation.
-That's why it's very important that traditional patch burning is undertaken by Indigenous rangers in the areas where Bilbies remain.
+That's why it's very important that traditional patch burning is undertaken in the areas where Bilbies remain.
 Small patch burns act as fire breaks and reduce the size of large wildfires, they also promote food plants for the Bilby.

 The Bilby is listed as vulnerable on the International Union for Conservation of Nature Red List.